dominic-source/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Project 21 - reverse characters of a line
 Project 22 - cut files  'done!'
 Task 1 - display all empty files and directories
+Task 2 - display all files ending with .gif and and without their extensions Task 3 -